SwedbankPay/swedbank-pay-magento2-payments/README.md

 ## About

-**IMPORTANT**: This extension is at an early stage and not yet used in production.
+**UNSUPPORTED**: This extension is at an early stage of development and is not supported as of yet by Swedbank Pay.
+It is provided as a convenience to speed up your development, so please feel free to play around.
+However, if you need support, please wait for a future, stable release.
-We do not offer support for this version, but will release supported versions in the future.
-Feel free to play around, but for full functionality and support, please wait for the supported, stable release.

 The Swedbank Pay Payments module for Magento 2 integrates the all the payment methods provided by Swedbank Pay into Magento 2 for enabling interaction with the Swedbank Pay eCommerce API.